 For the refund to work, you must enter the amount with the negative.

-All newly created receipts will have a status that is added automatically from our end (see below for explanation).
+All newly created orders will have a status that is added automatically from our end (see below for explanation).

-If the full receipt contains negative and positive values (when a customer proceeds with a refund and makes a purchase at the same time)
+If the full order contains negative and positive values, when a customer proceeds with a refund and makes a purchase at the same time (API import only)

 |purchase and refund|